 Upcoming capital projects will be influenced by the Street Design Guide, which will reference the priority networks defined in this plan: the Pedestrian Priority Network, the All Ages and Abilities Network (for biking and micromobility), Transit Priority Projects and the Truck Route Network.
 When the Pedestrian Priority Network, the All Ages and Ability Network and streets with transit overlap on the same street segment, the design decisions are often most difficult, especially when the public right of way is most constrained.
 These corridors, while challenging, provide the greatest opportunity to make bold changes to advance mode shift goals, greenhouse gas reduction and reductions in vehicle miles traveled.
+The Street Design Guide will provide guidance on how all of these modes can come together to support our Complete Streets Policy.

-While subject to change, the streets shown in Figure 22 are currently recommended for street reconstruction sometime within the next 10 years and have overlapping priority networks.
+While subject to change, the streets shown in Figure 23 are currently recommended for street reconstruction sometime within the next 10 years and have overlapping priority networks.

-Figure 22: Upcoming street reconstruction/overlapping priority networks
+Figure 23: Upcoming street reconstruction/overlapping priority networks